katelynschoedl/FiberLab-Projects/README.md

 # Welcome

-This is a Jupyter Notebook built specifically for sharing information to the FiberLab website using markdown, along with the occasional addition of lightweight code that can be supported by Wordpress plugins at UW.
+This is a script built for logging equipment information.